 The final thing to do to prepare your property for winter is to address your landlord insurance policy.
 Of course, it is critical to have this in place and make sure you have all of the coverage you need.
 If your rental property is damaged by a storm or a flood, you should be covered by contents insurance and landlord buildings insurance.
 In the winter, property owners’ liability insurance can be especially beneficial because accidents are more likely during this time of year and the correct policy can ensure you are covered if you get the blame for any damage or injury.

 So there you have it: A few tips to help keep your rental property in tip-top shape this winter.
 If you follow the advice and suggestions that have been presented above, you can go a long way to ensuring you do not have any expensive and troublesome problems with your rental property throughout the coming months.

-If you haven’t already done so, we would suggest putting together an information pack including the location of the stopcock, instruction manuals for the boiler and appliances a number to call in emergencies.
+If you haven’t already done so, we would suggest putting together an information pack including the location of the stopcock, instruction manuals for the boiler and appliances, and a number to call in case of emergencies.
 It may also be a good time to arrange a ‘winter inspection’ of the property.